Building a Sensory School Back in 2017, we were contacted by architecture firm Penoyre & Prasad to collaborate on an inclusive t....Read case study

 The Bridge Special School

 In 2007 The Bridge School was relocated to the Hadley Learning Community in Telford.
-This was a £70 million project which enabled a 21st century learning campus including three schools over 39 acres to be created.
+This was a £70 million project that enabled the creation of an inclusive learning campus across three schools and 39 acres of land.

 What happened next?

-After speaking with a number of sensory companies including Rhino UK they made a decision to go with Rhino in 2015.
-They based this decision on our customer service focus, high quality products and reliable after sales maintenance service.
+After speaking with a number of sensory companies, they decided to go with Rhino UK, basing their decision on our focus on customer service, high-quality products and reliable after-sales maintenance service.

 The White Sensory Rooms

-White rooms or sometimes known as light sensory rooms, are spaces for calming and relaxing individuals.
+White rooms, sometimes known as light sensory rooms, are spaces for calming and relaxing individuals.

-The Bridge Schools’ multi-sensory white room was designed with white padded walls with a range of lighting effects controlled by the Ensemble System.
-The ensemble system allows multiple theme creation for complete theme control of the room and allows movement to be detected and converted into sound, light and images projected within the room so that they can design their own personalised calming sensory environment.
+The Bridge Schools’ white room was designed with white padded walls and a range of lighting effects controlled by an Ensemble System.
+The ensemble system lets users affect the sound, light and images projected within the room so that they can design their own personalised calming sensory environment.